Analytic Nullstellens\"atze and the model theory of valued fields: The -adic Analytic Nullstellensatz

 \end{theorem} \begin{proof} If no $p$-adic prime ideal of $\k\lfloor X\rfloor$ contains $I$, then $\operatorname{Z}_K(I)=\emptyset$ by Lemma~\ref{lem:zeroes p-adic radical} and thus $\operatorname{I}\!\big(\!\operatorname{Z}_K(I)\big)=\k\lfloor X\rfloor= \sqrt[\leftroot{2}\uproot{5}p]{I}$ by Lemma~\ref{lem:p-adic min primes}.
 Hence we can assume that some $p$-adic prime ideal of $\k\lfloor X\rfloor$ contains $I$.
 Lemma~\ref{lem:p-adic min primes} then yields $p$-adic prime ideals~$P_1,\dots,P_k$ ($k\geq 1$) of $\k\lfloor X\rfloor$ with $\sqrt[\leftroot{2}\uproot{5}p]{I}=P_1\cap\cdots\cap P_k$.
 Using Lemma~\ref{lem:zeroes p-adic radical} we arrange that $I$ itself is a $p$-adic prime ideal; we need to show that then~$\operatorname{I}\!\big(\!\operatorname{Z}_K(I)\big)=I$.
 The fraction field $F$ of~$R:=\k\lfloor X\rfloor/I$ is formally $p$-adic, by Corollary~\ref{cor:P p-adic => F form p-adic}.
 Equip $F$ with some $p$-valuation, let $\Omega$ be a $p$-adically closed extension of this $p$-valued field, and let $\sigma\colon \k\lfloor X\rfloor\to \Omega$ be the composition of~$f\mapsto f+I\colon\k\lfloor X\rfloor\to R$ with the natural inclusion~$R\subseteq \Omega$.
 Arguing as in the proof of Theorem~\ref{thm:Rueckert}, using Corollary~\ref{cor:p-adic spec} instead of Corollary~\ref{cor:spec}, then yields~$\operatorname{I}\!\big(\!\operatorname{Z}_K(I)\big)\subseteq I$. \end{proof}

 Recall that if $\k$ is $p$-adically closed, then the $t$-adically valued field $\k(\!(t^*)\!)$ is a model of $p\operatorname{CVF}$.
-Hence in a similar way as Theorem~\ref{thm:Rueckert} implied Corollary~\ref{cor:Rueckert, 1} or Theorem~\ref{thm:Risler} implied Corollary~\ref{cor:Risler, 1}, from Theorem~\ref{thm:p-adic NSS} we get the Nullstellensatz for formal power series over $p$-adically closed fields:
+Hence in a similar way as Theorem~\ref{thm:Rueckert} implied Corollary~\ref{cor:Rueckert, 1} or Theorem~\ref{thm:Risler} implied Corollary~\ref{cor:Risler, 1}, from Theorem~\ref{thm:p-adic NSS} we get the Nullstellensatz for formal power series over $p$-adically closed fields (Theorem~C from the introduction):

 \begin{cor} Suppose $\k$ is $p$-adically closed, and let $R:=\k [[ X ]]$ and~$F:=\Frac(\k [[ X ]])$.
 Let $f, g_1,\dots,g_n\in \k[[X]]$ be such that for all $a\in t\k[[t]]^m$: Then there are $k\geq 1$, $g\in\Z[\gamma(F)]$, and~$h_1,\dots,h_n\in R[\gamma(F)]$, such that